Properties of generalized Schwarzschild spacetimes with extra dimensions: Two classes of vacuum solutions

 2mm Different solutions similar to (\ref{eq:metric}) can be found in the literature.
-Authors of \cite{horowitz} worked with low energy string theory action in ten dimensions, and they found a brane solution with a single Ramond-Ramond charge with nontrivial $g_{AB}$ components in terms of our notations.
-This has been studied further in many other works\cite{horne,gregory,cavaglia,halyo,polchinski,ahn,lake,mourad}.
-Extra dimensions parameterized by coordinates $\zeta^A$ in (\ref{eq:metric}) may be macroscopic with $\mathbb{R}^n$ topology, microscopic with $n$-torus topology, or a combination of both cases with some macroscopic and some microscopic dimensions.
+Authors of \cite{horowitz} worked with the low-energy string theory action in ten dimensions, and they found a brane solution with a single Ramond--Ramond charge with non-trivial $g_{AB}$ components in terms of our notations.
+This has been studied further in many other works \cite{gregory,halyo,polchinski,ahn,lake,mourad}.
+Extra dimensions parametrized by coordinates $\zeta^A$ in (\ref{eq:metric}) may be macroscopic with $\mathbb{R}^n$ topology, microscopic with $n$-torus topology, or a combination of both cases with some macroscopic and some microscopic dimensions.
 In all cases, there is Euclidean symmetry in extra dimensions, but one can assign extra dimensions to the part that is only spherically symmetric \cite{felice}.
-Note also that considering extra time dimensions instead of extra space dimensions, or having mixed time and space extra dimensions, would not change the results because changing signs of $g_{AB}$ components of the metric keeps Ricci tensor being zero.
+Note also that considering extra time dimensions instead of extra space dimensions, or having mixed time and space extra dimensions, would not change the results because changing the signs of $g_{AB}$ components of the metric keeps the Ricci tensor zero.
 Compactification of the time dimension may also be considered, with implications for branes \cite{sugimoto}.

 2mm We will study some properties of the found solutions (\ref{eq:trivial}) and (\ref{eq:metric}) in the following section.
 To focus on physically most relevant cases, let us assume that all extra dimensions are microscopic with $S^1\times...\times S^1$ topology of a flat $n$-torus.
 Without loss of generality, we may consider all extra coordinates $\zeta^A$ to be in the interval $\zeta^A\in[0,L)$, with the same periodicity $L$ for every $\zeta^A$.